GSORB-SLAM: Gaussian Splatting SLAM benefits from ORB features and Transmittance information: METHOD

 \subsection{Tracking}

-\textbf{Frame-to-model tracking.} We jointly optimize the photometric error based on 3DGS re-rendering and ground truth, as well as the reprojection error based on feature points, to obtain accurate poses.
-The reprojection loss:
+\textbf{Frame-to-model tracking.} We jointly optimize the photometric error derived from 3DGS re-rendering and ground truth, as well as the reprojection error based on feature points, to achieve accurate pose estimation.
+The reprojection loss is defined as follows:

-where $\mathcal{M}$ is the set of local keyframes, $\mathcal{P}$ represents the matched features, $p_{i}$ is the pixel observation in the image, $W_{cj}$ is the pose of the $j$-th camera relative to the current camera and $P^{j}_{i}$ is $i$-th 3D point of $j$-th camera, and ${\varphi}$ represents the information matrix.
+where $\mathcal{M}$ denotes the set of local keyframes, $\mathcal{P}$ represents the matched features, $p_{i}$ is the pixel observation in the current image, $W_{\text{cj}}$ indicates the pose of the $j$-th camera relative to the current camera and $P^{j}_{i}$ is the $i$-th 3D point observed by the $j$-th camera, and ${\varphi}$ represents the information matrix.

-During the optimization process, to prevent incorrect feature point matches from impacting the reduction of total loss, we will remove outliers in advance, allowing the re-rendering loss item to become the primary component.
+Building on the analysis presented in~\ref{sub:Preliminary}, we propose using surface depth instead of re-rendering depth to enhance tracking performance.
+Furthermore, we only utilize Gaussian surfaces with approximately complete transmittance as geometric features.
+Additionally, we optimize the combined loss using the Adam optimizer:

-Since the re-rendering depth relies on accumulation from rays passing through Gaussians, it can exhibit instability.
-When a ray passes through a Gaussian with special opacity, the case represented by the index 1 in Fig.~\ref{fig:surdepth} or artifacts, this contribution will also be added to the final rendering result.
-Therefore, we propose surface depth instead of re-rendering depth to enhance the robustness of the tracking.
-Additionally, we only adopt Gaussian surfaces that are close to full transmittance as geometric features.
-Further, the optimize the combined loss using the Adam optimizer:
+During the optimization process, to prevent incorrect feature point matches from impacting the reduction of total loss, we will remove outliers in advance, allowing the re-rendering loss to be prioritized as the primary component.

 \textbf{Bundle adjustment.} In the backend thread, we use graph optimization to jointly optimize map points and camera poses based on sparse feature points, similar to~\cite{orbslam2}.
 The backend operates as an independent thread, unaffected by the training.
 Therefore, once the camera poses are optimized, they can promptly provide more accurate camera poses for reconstruction, enhancing the reconstruction quality.